stevana/hot-swapping-state-machines2/README.md

 where inputs, states and outputs are algebraic datatypes (records/structs and tagged unions).

-To make things concrete, let's consider an example state machine of a counter.
-One way to define a such counter is to `{ReadCount, IncrCount}` as input, the state can be an integer and the output to be a tagged union where in the read case we return an integer and in the increment case we return an acknowledgment (unit or void type).
-Given these types, the state machine function of the counter can be defined as follows:
+To make things concrete, let's consider an example where we represent a counter as a state machine.
+One way to define such a state machine is to use the enum `{ReadCount, IncrCount}` as input, set the state to be an integer and the output to be a tagged union where in the read case we return an integer and in the increment case we return an acknowledgment (unit or void type).
+Given these types, the state machine function of the counter can be defined as follows (in Python):

 ```python
 def counter(input: Input, state: int) -> (int, int | None):